sammarth-k/ClassCord/README.md

 This is an Open-Source project and you can modify your copy of the code however you want.
 If you have any suggestions or want to collaborate on new feautres/contribute to existing ones, you can feel free to fork the repository and we will look at your code!

-All of our docs are available at https://classcord.netlify.app
+All of our docs are available at https://classcord.netlify.app which is accessible on all devices